Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Conclusion

 \section{Conclusion}

-This article proposed a novel, simple, yet effective feature fusion model with uncertainty quantification based on a hierarchical dual cross-attention fusion approach called DCAT considering two pretrained models.
-The proposed fusion model was validated using three well-known medical chest X-ray and OCT datasets.
-Our proposed model had successfully captured the spatial relationships between features extracted by two pretrained DL models and obtained high classification performance with the DCAT feature fusion approach.
-The model generalized the attention mechanism concept as a selective type of feature fusion into the main learning framework.
-The model yielded high classification performance owing to the hierarchical multi-scale dual feature fusion strategy.
-We plan to extend our proposed model to the medical image segmentation task and extend the work to enhance the uncertainties within the model for adaptive and robust performance.
-Future work also includes investigation and extending to pathophysiology, CT, and MRI data.
+This study proposes a simple yet effective feature fusion framework with uncertainty quantification, based on a hierarchical dual cross-attention fusion approach that combines two pretrained deep learning models.
+The proposed framework was evaluated on well-known medical chest X-ray and OCT datasets, demonstrating strong classification performance.
+The framework effectively captured spatial and contextual feature representations.
+The approach framed the attention as a selective, hierarchical feature fusion mechanism and learned multi-scale feature representations.
+We plan to extend our proposed framework to the medical image segmentation task and further enhance uncertainty modeling to achieve adaptive and robust performance.